gwt-test-utils/gwt-test-utils-samples/README.md

 gwt-test-utils-samples
 ======================

-Samples project to show how to use gwt-test-utils
+Sample projects to show how to use gwt-test-utils